 Hardcopies of science and engineering journals which were published before 1981 are kept in the library store.
 Please ask at one of the library's Enquiry Desks, if you wish to consult any of them.

 Scopus is the world's largest bibliographic and citation database.
-A key resource for finding journal articles and conference proceedings in engineering and science disciplines.
+It is a key resource for finding journal articles and conference proceedings in all engineering and science disciplines.
 As well as carrying out literature searches, you can set up current awareness alerts, view citation counts, determine your h-index and assess the impact of journal titles.
 Scopus is a good complement to the Web of Science database (see below).

 MathSciNet provides an index of international research literature in mathematics, including math-related research in computer science.
 It is produced by the American Mathematical Society.